The best Sunday lunches in central London

 Officially Fulham’s worst-kept secret, this terrific gastropub gets booked up weeks in advance – you could be looking at a month-long wait for a Sunday lunch table.
 However, patience brings its own rewards in the form of aged belted Galloway beef sirloin with roast potatoes, Yorkshire puddings, field mushrooms and smoked bone marrow, or roast Yorkshire grouse with blackcurrant, wild mushrooms, cabbage and bacon.
 Go with an empty stomach and savour every Michelin-starred mouthful, from starters of whipped chicken liver with thyme ‘Hob Nobs’ to malted chocolate cake desserts.

-Don’t miss: Something special from the 200-bin wine list (including a dozen by-the-glass pours).
+Don’t miss Pick something special from the 200-bin wine list.

 Make the most of your Sunday